 In addition to income tax, an early withdrawal penalty may also be owed if you are younger than age 59½.
 Common exceptions to this penalty include qualified higher education expenses, qualified first-time home buyer, and an excess contribution removal prior to the extended tax deadline.
 Disability and death of an account owner also qualify as exceptions to the early withdrawal penalty.

-Required minimum distributions (RMDs) must begin by April 1 of the year following the calendar year in which you turn 72*.
+Required minimum distributions (RMDs) must begin by April 1 of the year following the calendar year in which you turn 72 (73 if you reach age 72 after Dec.
+31, 2022)*.
 In subsequent calendar years, your RMD amount must be withdrawn by December 31st.
 Failure to withdraw your RMD may result in an IRS penalty of up to 50% of the RMD amount.

 Roth IRAs are funded with post-tax funds, meaning you’ve already paid income tax on these contributions.
 As a result, contributions to Roth IRAs can be withdrawn at any time, tax and penalty free.

 To avoid paying taxes or early withdrawal penalties on the gains in your account, the withdrawal must be considered Qualified.
 Typically, this means that the account has been funded for at least five years and that you are older than age 59½, have a disability, or that you qualify for an exception.

 Unlike Traditional and SEP IRAs, there are no required minimum distributions (RMDs) from a Roth IRA, given that you are the original account owner.

 SEP IRAs have similar withdrawal rules to Traditional IRAs, and income tax is owed on any withdrawal from this type of IRA.

 An early withdrawal penalty of 10% may also be assessed for withdrawals that occur prior to age 59½, although some exceptions to this penalty may apply.